Del Monte Forest, California

-Del Monte Forest (Del Monte, Spanish for "of the mountain") is a census-designated place (CDP) in Monterey County, California.
+Del Monte Forest (Del Monte, Spanish for "of the mountain") is a census-designated place (CDP) in Monterey County, California, United States.
 As of the 2020 census, the CDP had a total population of 4,204, down from 4,514 at the 2010 census.
 The census area includes the separate well-known community of Pebble Beach.

 The Del Monte Forest is a habitat area of the same location, which originally occupied considerably more area prior to urban development of the 20th century.
 The forest is dominated by Monterey pine, but also contains other important tree species and a variety of rare and endangered plant species.

 Geography and ecology

 Del Monte Forest is located in northwestern Monterey County at 36°35'11" North, 121°56'51" West.
-It occupies the western half of the Monterey Peninsula and is bordered to the east by the city of Montery and to the north by the city of Pacific Grove.
+It occupies the western half of the Monterey Peninsula and is bordered to the east by the city of Monterey and to the north by the city of Pacific Grove.
 The city of Carmel-by-the-Sea is to the south.
 Pebble Beach is in the southern part of the CDP.

 According to the United States Census Bureau, Del Monte Forest has a total area of 10.6 sqmi, of which 8.0 sqmi are land and 2.6 sqmi are water.
 The total area is 24.55% water.

 The community is a habitat for a number of limited range and endangered species.